AmphibianDev/Desktop-StockViewer/README.md

-# StockViewer
-Displays at the top of the screen (over windows but not over games) the live prices of stocks from the yahoo database.
+# StockViewer: Your Real-Time Stock Market Companion

+Always stay in sync with the financial markets using StockViewer, a convenient tool that floats live stock prices from Yahoo's API on the top of your screen.
+It's designed to keep critical market data at your fingertips without the constant need to visit a website.

+## Key Features

+- **Always-on Display:** The application floats over windows but stays hidden during gaming sessions for minimal disturbance.
+- **Customizable Experience:** Personalize your stock portfolio by adding or removing stocks as you see fit.
+The options don't end there - dive in and explore more.
+- **Multi-monitor Support:** Got multiple screens?
+No problem.
+StockViewer has you covered.

-## Description
+## Getting Started
-The program was made to help me view live stock prices in one place at a glance without the need to open a website.<br/>
-The application is customizable, you can modify the stocks that it shows and many more.<br/>
-It even works if you have multiple screens.

-## How to use
-Download the latest version of .exe from Releases and run it.<br/>
+1. Download the latest .exe version from the Releases section and run it.
-To change the settings or to exit the program you can find the blue icon in the System Tray.<br/>
+2. Locate and right-click the blue StockViewer icon in your System Tray to access the settings or to exit the program.
-For the changes in the Settings to take effect you need to press “Ok”.
+3. After making any changes in the Settings, remember to click “Ok” for them to take effect.

-## Optional compile
+## Building from Source

+For those interested in compiling the code:

+1. Open "StockViewer.sln" in Visual Studio.
-Open “StockViewer.sln” with Visual Studio and open Tools -> NuGet Package Manager -> Package Manager Console<br/>
+2. Navigate to Tools -> NuGet Package Manager -> Package Manager Console.
-Write in the console the command: dotnet publish -c Release<br/>
+3. Execute the following command in the console: `dotnet publish -c Release`.
-The output will be a .exe file in the “StockViewer\bin\Release\net5.0-windows\win-x64\publish”
+4. Your compiled .exe file will be located at "StockViewer\bin\Release\net5.0-windows\win-x64\publish".

+If you download .zip source file, you may need to unblock it if you want to debug or run the application in Visual Studio.

+1. Right-click the downloaded .zip source file.
+2. Choose Properties from the context menu.
+3. Look for the 'Unblock' checkbox in the bottom right corner and deselect it.
+4. Unzip the file.

+With StockViewer, you're always one glance away from your financial interests.
+Start using it today!